kelsdoerksen/airPy/README.md

 </div>

 ## Description
-The airPy package was developed to extract high-resolution satellite data from Google Earth Engine and generate statistical metrics with the output in the form of Machine Learning-ready features for air pollution studies.
+The airPy tool was developed to extract high-resolution satellite data from Google Earth Engine and generate statistical metrics with the output in the form of Machine Learning-ready features for air pollution studies.
 The code in this repository performs the following tasks:

 **1. Download satellite data from Google Earth Engine**